-This one year programme provides an opportunity for students who have successfully completed the BA Ordinary degree in Tourism Management to attain an honours degree in a further single year of study.
-It runs in conjunction with the BSc (Honours) in Leisure Management and BSc (Honours) in Hospitality Management.
+This one year course provides an opportunity for students who have successfully completed the BA Ordinary degree in Tourism Management to attain an honours degree in a further single year of study.
+It runs in conjunction with the BSc (Honours) in Hospitality Management.

 Learning Outcomes: What will I Study?

-The offering of the BSc (Honours) in Tourism Management programme further develops the learners’ key skills, their strategic ability and their knowledge of the tourism management discipline.
-The BSc Programme provides a learning environment which builds upon the tourism management discipline at ordinary degree level and encourages a theoretical approach and a research ethos.
-It provides a programme of study that enhances relationships between industry, and the School as a centre of excellence, in the tourism management area.
-The programme encourages social, ethical and leadership competencies in this specified field.
+The offering of the BSc (Honours) in Tourism Management course further develops the learners’ key skills, their strategic ability and their knowledge of the tourism management discipline.
+The BSc course provides a learning environment which builds upon the tourism management discipline at ordinary degree level and encourages a theoretical approach and a research ethos.
+It provides a course of study that enhances relationships between industry, and the School as a centre of excellence, in the tourism management area.
+The course encourages social, ethical and leadership competencies in this specified field.